 Section 408 sets forth an expedited process for funding transfers from the Secretary to the tribe and prohibit the Secretary from failing to transfer funds or reducing funding unless authorized by Federal law.
-Current law authorizes lump-sum funding, but many tribes contend that the transfers have been obstructed in various ways by the Secretary, contrary to the Act.
-They further contend that the Secretary has been known to hold back funding as leverage in compact negotiations.
+Current law authorizes lump-sum funding, but many tribes contend that the transfers have been obstructed in various other ways by the Secretary, contrary to the Act.
+They further contend that the Secretary has held back funding as leverage in compact negotiations.